CVBATISTA/JobSityChallenge/README.md

 ### Installation and execution
 * Download the repo
 * Open `JobSityNETChallenge.UI` directory in the termianal and run the command `npm install`
-* Execute `Update-Database -Context JobSityNETChallengeContext` and `Update-Database -Context EventStoreSqlContext` to generate the database
+* Set `JobSityNETChallenge.Services.Api` as startup project and execute `Update-Database -Context JobSityNETChallengeContext` and `Update-Database -Context EventStoreSqlContext` to generate the database
 * Run the UI Client with `npm start`
 * Configure `JobSityNETChallenge.Services.Api` and `StockBot` as multiple startup sessions and start the backend